Segment Security

 Parameter

-vrf_instance The name of the VRF instance.
-To configure MSS-Group for the default VRF instance, specify "default".
+vrf_instance - Specify the name of the VRF instance.
+To configure MSS-Group for the default VRF instance, specify default.

 Commands Available in Router Segment-Security VRF Configuration Mode